vsakkas/django-base-settings/README.md

 my_site_settings = MySiteSettings()
 ```

-The above code will validate the value of `location`.
+The above code ensures the`location` field adheres to the `RedisDsn` format, providing an extra layer of validation on your settings.

 > [!TIP]
-> For more detailed information on DSN types, visit the [pydantic](https://docs.pydantic.dev/latest/api/networks/#pydantic.networks) documentation.
+> For more detailed information on DSN types and their usage, refer to the [pydantic](https://docs.pydantic.dev/latest/api/networks/#pydantic.networks) documentation on network types.

 ### Altering Settings

 Django does not recommend altering the application settings during runtime.
-Because of this, all fields defined using `DjangoBaseSettings` are frozen and cannot be altered after initilization.
+To align with this best practice, all fields defined using DjangoBaseSettings are immutable and cannot be modified after initialization.

 ## License